quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 A retry service MUST forward all packets for a QUIC version it does not understand.
-Note that if servers support versions the retry service does not, this may increase loads on the servers.
+Note that if servers support versions the retry service does not, this may increase load on the servers.
 However, dropping these packets would introduce chokepoints to block deployment of new QUIC versions.
 Note that future versions of QUIC might not have Retry packets, require different information in Retry, or use different packet type indicators.